lipingxue/docker-volume-vsphere/CONTRIBUTING.md

 - The build will use your `username` (the output of `whoami`) to decide on the `DOCKER_HUB_REPO` name to complete our move to use managed plugin.
 If you want to use another DockerHub repository you need to set `DOCKER_HUB_REPO` as environment variable.

-- You **need** to set enviroment variable `SSH_KEY_OPT` if your ssh keys are not stored in the default location with the following format:
+- You **need** to set environment variable `SSH_KEY_OPT` if your ssh keys are not stored in the default location with the following format:
 ```
 export SSH_KEY_OPT='-i /Users/username/.ssh/id_rsa'
 ```